^

 • angiosarcoma.

-Chronic drug-induced hepatitis occurs in 9% of cases of medicinal hepatopathies and can be persistent and active.
+Chronic drug-induced hepatitis occurs in 9% of cases of drug-induced hepatopathies and can be persistent and active.

-Chronic persistent hepatitis can develop with oxyphenizate, methyldopa (dopegit, aldomet), isoniazid, acetylsalicylic acid, certain antibiotics, sulfonamides, oral contraceptives, with prolonged use of barbiturates, carbamazepine, phenylbutazone, allopurinol, diphenylhydantoin (diphenine), hydralazine, diazepam.
+Chronic persistent hepatitis can develop with the use of oxyphenisatin, methyldopa (dopegyt, aldomet), isoniazid, acetylsalicylic acid, some antibiotics, sulfonamides, oral contraceptives, with long-term use of barbiturates, carbamazepine, phenylbutazone, allopurinol, diphenylhydantoin (diphenin), hydralazine, diazepam.

-Chronic active hepatitis is described with long-term use of methotrexate, azathioprine, tetracycline, and its development may be due to the use of the above agents that cause chronic persistent hepatitis.
+Chronic active hepatitis has been described with long-term use of methotrexate, azathioprine, tetracycline, and its development may also be due to the use of the above-mentioned agents that cause chronic persistent hepatitis.

 Genetically determined forms of chronic hepatitis

-Genetically determined forms of chronic hepatitis (with hemochromatosis, Wilson-Konovalov's disease, a2-antitrypsin deficiency).
+Genetically determined forms of chronic hepatitis (in hemochromatosis, Wilson-Konovalov disease, a2-antitrypsin deficiency).

 You are reporting a typo in the following text: